rickysahu/mpngen/README.md

 # mpn gen (by [1upHealth](https://1uphealth.care))
 MPN GEN is a response to the USA Challenge.gov Healthcare Privacy Policy Snapshot Challenge.
+Visit it here https://1uphealth.care/dev/model-privacy-notice

 This is a stand-alone script which starts a Node.js application that can be used to generate and customize a Model Privacy Notice for health care developers.